 Actigraphy is a technique that uses activity data collected by an accelerometer to assess the quality of sleep.
 While commercial wrist actigraphic devices are useful, a detailed methodology for the derivation of sleep parameters is usually lacking.
-In order to better understand and explain the strengths and weaknesses of these devices and the technical factors that underlie them, we reverse-engineered the algorithms for two widely used actigraph devices.
+In order to better understand and explain the strengths and weaknesses of these devices and the technical factors that underlie them, we examined the algorithms for two widely used actigraph devices.
 As a result, we found that a handy and common accelerometer is able to derive the sleep parameters consistent with the actigraphy devices.

 Learn about actigraphy's advantages/disadvantages over other sleep assessment methods, clinically-relevant actigraphic measures, history, clinical indications (specifically focused on sleep medicine), and limitations.

-In the final part of our actigraphy series, we reverse-engineered the algorithm for the AMI Motionlogger and once again found that a consumer wearable can reproduce the results of a medical-grade actigraphic device for a fraction of the cost.
+In the final part of our actigraphy series, we examined the algorithm for the AMI Motionlogger and once again found that a consumer wearable can reproduce the results of a medical-grade actigraphic device for a fraction of the cost.